 Country House, Paragraph 80

-The 300m2 scheme, which is our first Paragraph 80 or Para 80 house (formerly PPS7, Paragraph 55, Paragraph 79), sits in the South Downs Area of Outstanding Natural Beauty and has been designed to link the building to the surrounding landscape.
+Country House, a 300m2 scheme, is our first Paragraph 80 or Para 80 house (formerly PPS7, Paragraph 55, Paragraph 79), sits in the South Downs Area of Outstanding Natural Beauty and has been designed to link the building to the surrounding landscape.
 The clients called for a home for two people, but which would be large enough for visiting family and friends.
-The house was originally designed under the Paragraph 55 definition.
+Originally designed under the Paragraph 55 definition.

 - Location: South Downs National Park